- What we do

 - News and stories

-The IDF Life for a Child Program has a very active research agenda in aspects of diabetes in young people in less-resourced countries:
+The IDF Life for a Child Program has a very active research agenda in aspects of diabetes in young people in less-resourced countries.
+This work is funded by The Leona M. and Harry B. Helmsley Charitable Trust and covers:

 • Incidence, prevalence and mortality